conan-io/docs/tutorial/creating_packages/build_packages.rst

                             "Hello {} Friends".format("Shared" if self.options.shared else "Static"))

-Please, note that patching in ``build()`` should be avoided if possible and only be done for very particular cases as it will make more difficult to develop your packages locally (we will explain more about this in the :ref:`local development flow section<local_package_development_flow>` later)
+Please note that patching in ``build()`` should be avoided if possible and only be done for very particular cases as it will make it more difficult to develop your packages locally (we will explain more about this in the :ref:`local development flow section<local_package_development_flow>` later).

 Conditionally select your build system
 --------------------------------------

 It's not uncommon that some packages need one build system or another depending on the platform we are building on.
-For example, the *hello* library could build in Windows using CMake and in Linux and MacOS using Autotools.
+For example, the *hello* library could build on Windows using CMake and on Linux and macOS using Autotools.
 This can be easily handled in the ``build()`` method like this: